zmb3/teleport/.github/ISSUE_TEMPLATE/testplan.md

 ### Robustness

+* Connectivity Issues:

-- [ ] Verify that loss Auth service does not prevent access to resources from an already issued certificate
+- [ ] Verify that a lack of connectivity to Auth does not prevent access to resources which do not require a moderated session from an already issued certificate
+- [ ] Verify that a lack of connectivity to Auth prevents access to resources which require a moderated session from an already issued certificate

 ## Teleport with Cloud Providers